Generally, girls looking at boys but not smiling is a ‘shy person’ body language, often relating to a harmless flirtatious attitude.

-In that way, you give her the freedom to talk to you if she wants but you do not creep her out.
+You give her the freedom to talk to you if she wants, but you do not creep her out.

 2) Body Language of the Person

-Observe the different signs of her body language.
+Observe the different signs in her body language.

 Open body posture and upright sitting position